 In the 1970’s, some determined individuals brought into being two LGBTQ institutions which (through thick and thin) survive to this day.
-GLAD DAY BOOKSHOP, 598 Yonge Street, founded in 1970, almost went under, but was rescued by CEO Michael Erickson and others in the community.
+GLAD DAY BOOKSHOP, founded in 1970, almost went under, but was rescued by CEO Michael Erickson and others in the community.
 Through four decades, GLAD DAY has fought against censorship of gay and lesbian books, magazines, and videos.
-A new, rentable third-floor event space recently opened, and a mail order/info website – http://www.gladdaybookshop.com – launched.
+A mail order/info website – http://www.gladdaybookshop.com – has been launched.

 GLAD DAY is the oldest, continuously operating LGBTQ bookshop in the world.